Skip to main content

 In addition, students may substitute a suitable graduate course in Computer Science, Economics, Mathematics, or Statistics & Data Science with prior approval from the faculty director.

-A highlight of the program is the Colloquium in Asset Management, which brings leading executives, investors, and practitioners to campus for candid discussions about the industry.
-The Colloquium gives you unparalleled access to industry leaders across a range of relevant fields, who come to Yale in an intimate setting to speak directly to the students of this program.
+A highlight of the program is the Colloquium in Asset Management, a speaker series that brings leading executives, investors, and practitioners to campus for candid discussions about the industry.
+The Colloquium gives you unparalleled access to industry leaders across a range of relevant fields, who visit Yale to speak exclusively to students in this program.

 Nicole Arnaboldi